jaydipjsuvagiya/jaydipjsuvagiya/README.md

 I am a self taught Frontend Developer. my primary goal on any project is to create a nice and meaningful UX for real word users.
 I believes in failing fast and fixing fast. last but not least Console errors make me happy :D

+I spend most of my time in making stuff using Html, Css and JS.

-currently looking forwards to contribute to open source projects to giving back to the community.
+Currently looking forwards to contribute to open source projects to giving back to the community.

-would like to know about me more? reach out to me via [twitter](https://twitter.com/jaydipjsuvagiya), [linkedin](https://www.linkedin.com/in/jaydipjsuvagiya/)
+Would like to know about me more? reach out to me via [twitter](https://twitter.com/jaydipjsuvagiya), [linkedin](https://www.linkedin.com/in/jaydipjsuvagiya/)

 <!--
 **jaydipjsuvagiya/jaydipjsuvagiya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.